Join thousands of proactive Australians who’ve aligned their super with their values.

 Some super funds are called 'ethical' or have a 'sustainable' option, but it’s not easy to work out what this means.

-We are upfront about our values, and transparent about where members' money is invested.
+We are upfront about our values, our investment process and we are transparent about where our members' money is invested.

 An important part of investing ethically is knowing where your money is invested.
-While most super funds only disclose their largest 10 investments, we are fully transparent.
-Check out the full Cruelty Free Super portfolio
+We are fully transparent about where our member's money is invested.
+Check out the full Cruelty Free Super portfolio.